17 killed in fire at a building in Hyderabad; PM Modi condoles deaths

 The Minister said, "We will order an inquiry into the fire accident.
 There is no conspiracy angle in it..."
 Four families related to one another were residing in the building and many of them came to spend their vacation, he added.

-Access to the site has been restricted, police said.
-A case has been registered.
+Access to the site has been restricted, police said adding a case has been registered.

 Union Minister G Kishan Reddy also visited the spot.
 He alleged that he was informed that fire tenders arrived late.